 Time Of Day | Routine |

-6.30pm | Bedtime feed! |
+6.30pm | Bedtime feed |

-7pm | Settle baby to sleep |
+7pm | Settle baby to bed in their nighttime sleep space |

 10pm | Gently wake baby for dream feeding |